Doise/Social/README.md

 ## TODO 📝?

-- [ ] Write functionality for register/login/logout.
+- [x] Write functionality for register/login/logout.
-- [ ] Write functionality for forgot password/edit user.
+- [x] Write functionality for edit user.
+- [x] Write functionality for posting a post/like.
-- [ ] Write functionality for posting a post/like/comment.
+- [ ] Write functionality for forgot password.
 - [ ] Wrap it with graphql.
 - [ ] Test it.